Copy Linux Binaries From One Linux System to Another using Exodus?

 Do you want to continue?
 [Y/n]

-After installing Exodus on both systems, you are ready to proceed with exporting and importing software packages using the tool.
+After installing Exodus on both source and target systems, you can proceed with exporting and importing software packages.

 Exporting Linux Binaries using Exodus

-To utilize Exodus for exporting a software package, you must initially locate the binary file and its corresponding dependencies on the source system.
-Once you have identified their location, you can use the exodus export command to generate an archive of the software package.
+To export a software package, you must first locate the binary file and its dependencies on the source system.
+The exodus export command creates a portable archive containing the software package and all required dependencies.

 sudo exodus export /usr/bin/htop